Leadership Education and Development (LEAD) Program

 Nomination Process

 Candidates are nominated by current ASGE members.
 Self-nominations are also accepted.
 We are looking for female candidates who have the potential and desire to invest time, resources, and energy into developing their leadership skills.
 The program will require an investment from the individual, and support from their organization.
+The attached nomination form should be used to identify candidates for this program.
 An individual may nominate more than one candidate but, due to limited openings, a preference should be expressed (if there is one).
-Invitation letters will be sent to the successful nominees by mid-March 2025.
+The deadline to submit nominations is Friday, April 3, 2026, and invitation letters will be sent to the successful nominees by mid-April 2026.

 LEAD Program Participants

-ASGE celebrates the 2024 LEAD Program participants and recognizes graduates from previous years for their continued commitment to advancing gastroenterology through intensive leadership training.
+ASGE celebrates the current LEAD Program participants and recognizes graduates from previous years for their continued commitment to advancing gastroenterology through intensive leadership training.

 ASGE Diversity Statement